-Dublin Core Metadata Initiative, IMS Global Learning Consortium, and International Digital Publishing Forum Announce Digital Learning Metadata Alliance
+Dublin Core Metadata Initiative, 1EdTech Consortium, and International Digital Publishing Forum Announce Digital Learning Metadata Alliance

 World’s Leading Educational and Publishing Standards Organizations Agree to Cooperate to Harmonize Educational and Learning Resource Metadata